localnerve/jam-build/docs/localsetup.md

    - Run `AUTHZ_CLIENT_ID=deadbeef-cafe-babe-feed-baadc0deface npm run test:local:_data` to create default app data.
    - Alternatively, log in as admin at [http://localhost:5000/_admin](http://localhost:5000/_admin) and create the data using the UI.

+### Run and Test
+* Navigate to `localhost:5000` and log in using the credentials for `admin-0@test.local` created during configuration step 2, found in `src/test/.auth`.
-Navigate to `localhost:5000` and log in.
-Experiment with multiple browsers and logins to test multi-user OCC and three-way merges.
+* Experiment with multiple browsers/logins (duplicate login sessions in different browser contexts for conflict resolutions) and add/change/delete data to test multi-user OCC, batching, offline, three-way merges, and intra-context state and data broadcasting.
+  - Admin accounts must login via http://localhost:5000/_admin to get write access to app level data.

 ## Native Setup